 Co-curricular activities in school might be compulsory such as music, art, or drama classes that take place during the day.
-Others could be voluntary such as participating in a school sports team, school debating teams, or student newsletters editorial team.
+Others could be voluntary, such as participating in a school sports team, school debating teams, or student newsletters editorial team.
 In either case, participation helps students in emotional development, social skill development, and overall personality development.
 Therefore, the importance of co-curricular activities is immense.

 Importance of Co-Curricular Activities

 In the 21st Century, the world is changing fast.
-Therefore, the conventional education curriculum, which was developed in the early 20th Century, has to pave the way to a new kind of education and learning.
+Therefore, the conventional education curriculum, which was developed in the early 20th Century, has to pave the way for a new kind of education and learning.
 In the book 21st Century Skills: Learning for Life in Our Times, the authors Bernie Trilling and Charles Fadel have premised that “the world has changed so fundamentally in the last few decades that the roles of learning and education in day-to-day living have also changed forever”.

-Also, in the book Five Minds for The Future, the author Howard Gardner has outlined five specific mental abilities which will help one to be successful and happy.
+Also, in the book Five Minds for The Future, the author Howard Gardner has outlined five specific mental abilities that will help one be successful and happy.
 The five mental abilities or Minds as written by Howard Gardner are – The Disciplinary Mind (expertise in various subjects), The Synthesizing Mind (ability to integrate concepts from different disciplines to solve a problem), The Creating Mind (ability to think creatively to solve problems), The Respectful Mind (appreciation of the diversity in individuals), and The Ethical Mind (fulfilling one’s duties and responsibilities in the society as a citizen).

 These concepts emphasize that in the 21st Century, education and learning must surpass the four walls of a classroom.
 So, the core aim of education and learning should be to foster holistic development.
 However, the importance of co-curricular activities cannot be overlooked in fostering holistic development.

-Holistic development essentially means intellectual, physical, emotional, and social development which can be achieved only through proper education.
+Holistic development essentially means intellectual, physical, emotional, and social development, which can be achieved only through proper education.
 Therefore, education plays a fundamental role in holistic development.

-12 essential skills and values that you can develop through co-curricular activities
+12 Essential skills and values that you can develop through co-curricular activities

-The 12 essential skills and values that you can develop through co-curricular activities are:
+Essential skills and values that you can develop through co-curricular activities are: